anshurs/Expense-Tracker-backend/README.md

 ## Installation

 Prerequisites
-Java: Ensure Java is installed for running Spring Boot.
+1.Java: Ensure Java is installed for running Spring Boot.
 You can download it from java.com.
-PostgreSQL: Ensure PostgreSQL is installed and running.
+2.PostgreSQL: Ensure PostgreSQL is installed and running.
 You can download it from postgresql.org.

 ## Backend